Fútbol in Buenos Aires: Soccer Tickets & Stadium Tours

 If you book a game or two with Homefans, use my code SOLSALUTE to save 10% on your ticket.

-I’ve gone to a few games with them so far, like the season opening game for Boca Juniors, the Huracan-San Lorenzo superclasico, and my local neighborhood’s smaller team, Platense.
+I’ve gone to a few games with them, like the season opening game for Boca Juniors, the Huracan-San Lorenzo superclasico, and my local neighborhood’s smaller team, Platense.

 For each game, we met up with our host and local fan (hincha) about two hours before game time.